Venko Andonovski

-Venko Andonovski (born 1964) is a Macedonian writer (novelist, short story writer, playwright, poet), essayist, critic and literary theorist.
+Venko Andonovski is a Macedonian writer (novelist, short story writer, playwright, poet), essayist, critic and literary theorist.

 Biography

 Venko Andonovski graduated from the Faculty of Philology "Blaze Koneski" in Skopje.
 He holds a PhD in Philology and works as a professor at the Faculty of Philology "Blaze Koneski" in Skopje.
 Andonovski is a member of the PEN center.
 In 1990 he became a member of the Writers' Association of Macedonia.